 In a previous article, I talked at length about the Sealskinz’ new Super Light Pro Sock.
 While Sealskinz as a company began with socks, they have evolved their product line to include headwear and gloves.
 One of the products that piqued my interest was the Halo glove.
 It drew my attention because it is a waterproof, winter glove with an active blinker system built in. read on to see what makes these gloves interesting and some of my initial thoughts.

-With school now in session and fall in full swing, we should all consider using the visible gear now available as a key component so we are better seen while riding our bikes.
-The two main forms of visibility we need to focus on are passive and active visibility.
+With fall session riding in full swing, using passively bright gear is a critical component to being better seen while riding our bikes.
+The two primary forms of visibility we need to focus on are passive and active visibility.
 Things like reflectors and bright colors are forms of passive visibility.
-While lights and blinkers are great examples of active visibility.
+In contrast, lights and blinkers are great examples of operational visibility.
 Read on to see where each one is helpful and most efficient.

 We at HaveFunBiking are nearly experts at riding in cold weather.
 Being from Minnesota, it’s a bit of a necessity to manage the cold.
 For most places in the country, cold means down near freezing, but what do you do when it feels colder than a stare from your ex-girlfriend?
 I’m talking super cold, like the dark side of the moon cold.
 Well here are our best tips for managing frostbite and cold weather on your bike.

 It has finally happened, I found the bottom of the Sealskinz Halo glove’s effective temperature range.
 Before you start to think I went on some wild adventure like the Goonies search for One Eyed Willie, you should know that it has been a pretty mild around here, by Minnesota standards.
 Sealskinz promises to have us covered with the Highland Claw glove.
 Let’s review what makes it special!